melody-gold/csci303_data_preprocessing/README.md

   - `stopwords` - Provides common stopwords to filter out.
 - `string` - Built-in Python library for text manipulation and handling punctuation.
 - `sklearn.feature_extraction.text.TfidfVectorizer` - Converts text data into numerical features using Term Frequency-Inverse Document Frequency (TF-IDF)

+## Usage
+1. Open the `Project - Data Preprocessing.ipynb` file.
+2. Follow the steps outlined and run the corresponding scripts to preprocess the data.

 ## Acknowledgements
 This project was developed as part of CSCI303 - Data Science at the Colorado School of Mines.
 Special thanks to Professor Morgan Cox and Dr. Wendy Fisher for guidance and course resources and materials.